bb-agent/module_phishing/README.md

 v1.0
 ---------------------------------
-- FruityWifi v2.0 is required
+- BlackBulb v2.0 is required